dstackai/dstack.github.io/docs/limitations.md

 * **Sweeps**: Currently, there is no way to run a multiple combinations of variables in parallel (i.e. hyperparameter tuning, e.g. grid search, bayesian search, etc.)

+!!! bug "Submit feedback"
-!!! info "Something critical is not on the list?
+    Something critical is not on the list?
 Something didn't work or was unclear?
 Please, [let me know](https://forms.gle/nhigiDm4FmjZdRkx5).
-I'll look into it ASAP."
+I'll look into it ASAP.